IgniteUI/help-topics/topics/02_Controls/igEditors/01_igDateEditor/05_Migrating_to_the_new_igDateEditor.md

-button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. display|Sets gets style.display for outer html element.|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is no longer available for the mask editor. dropDownTriggers|Sets gets list of actions which trigger display of drop-down list or calendar.|This option is no longer available for the mask editor. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
+button|This option was used to set visibility of spin and dropdown button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. display|Sets gets style.display for outer html element.|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the dropdown list and changing the value in the editor from a list.|This option is no longer available for the date editor. dropDownTriggers|Sets gets list of actions which trigger display of drop-down list or calendar.|This option is no longer available for the date editor. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
 Now if the editor is not focused, then a mouse click on the spin button will not focus the editor. height, width|Previously supported type: `number`.|Now supported types are: `number`, `string`, `null`.
 If using type `string`, the height can be set in pixels (px) and percentage (%). hideEnterKey|Sets gets ability to hide the Enter key from browser.|This option is removed.
 You can use [preventSubmitOnEnter](#preventSubmitOnEnter) option to prevent submitting when pressing Enter. listAutoComplete|Sets gets autocomplete.|This option is removed. listColumns|Sets gets number of columns in drop-down list.|This option is removed. listDropDownAsChild |Value `true` created html element for list as a child of main html element.
-Value `false` created list as a child of body.|This option is no longer available for the mask editor. listMatchContains|Sets gets list match contains.|This option is removed. listMatchIgnoreCase|Sets gets case validation.|This option is removed. listMaxHeight|Used to set maximum height of dropdown list in pixels.|This option is no longer available for the mask editor. listWidth|Sets gets custom width of drop-down list in pixels.
+Value `false` created list as a child of body.|This option is no longer available for the date editor. listMatchContains|Sets gets list match contains.|This option is removed. listMatchIgnoreCase|Sets gets case validation.|This option is removed. listMaxHeight|Used to set maximum height of dropdown list in pixels.|This option is no longer available for the date editor. listWidth|Sets gets custom width of drop-down list in pixels.
 If value is equal to 0 or negative, then the width of editor is used.|This option is removed. nullable|This option was used to set ability to prevent null value.|This option is renamed to `allowNullValue` to better communicate what it does. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does.